Ruparani777/STRINGS/README.md

 User input : char str[50]
              cin>>str;

-             but it is ineffeiceinet method cin is delimter means it doesnot consider space eg: rupa is good  output: rupa //after space it skips use  get
+             but it is ineffecinet method cin is delimter means it doesnot consider space eg: rupa is good  output: rupa //after space it skips use  get
              cin.get(str,50); //50 is size
 "\0 " TERMINATES SIZE RUPA\0RANI GIVES OUTPUT:RUPA